github112017/kafka-1/Kafka_Architecture.md

   - **auto.commmit.interval.ms**
     - This enables how often you are going to commit the offset.
 -   Read the book for remaining content on this topic.

+### Cross Cluster Data Mirroring

+- Copying data between clusters in Kafka are called **Mirroring**.
+  - Kafka's built in cross cluster replicator is called **MirrorMaker.**

+#### Use Cases of Cross-Cluster Mirroring

+- Regional and Central Clusters
+- Disaster Recovery
+- Cloud migrations